potential tax impacts

 Last updated January 11, 2021

 The Democratic Party took control of Congress and the White House for the first time in a decade as Electoral College votes were officially counted while two runoff elections for Georgia’s Senate seats were also completed.

 In any Presidential election year, we consider ahead of time how a change in leadership may impact the financial aspects of our clients’ lives.

 While this election will impact so much more than just finances, as your Family CFO, the focus of this point-of-view from our tax experts is solely on finances.

-However, we won’t fully know the balance of power in Washington until January as some Senate races remain undetermined.
 Regardless of the final outcome, our internal experts project only some incremental changes at most – not a major tax overhaul.

 Given this uncertainty, our general guidance is to avoid making major financial decisions based only on speculation of what will happen in the future.
 There is not currently any added urgency to make changes to your financial plans in light of the election results.

 With all that in mind, here is a high-level outline of possible tax policy changes proposed by Joe Biden before the election.

 Elimination of the $10,000 limit on the deduction for state and local taxes would be especially relevant to those living in states with higher income and property tax rates.